The Permit Center is open for business!

 Review the steps below to identify the application process for your permit request.

-Please use the city’s ONLINE PERMIT PORTAL to complete applications for the permits identified below.
+Use the ONLINE PERMIT PORTAL to complete applications for the permits identified below.
 The portal allows applicants to electronically submit the application, pay fees, obtain the permit and schedule an inspection.
-These permits are available online at this time:

-If you do NOT wish to use the Online Permit Portal, permit applications are available in pdf and Microsoft Word format from these links:
+If you do NOT wish to use the ONLINE PERMIT PORTAL, permit applications can be accessed from the links below:

 Planning and Zoning Services